tinybirdco/demo_versions/README.md

 One regression you are likely to hit is that the endpoint is now responding with more latency because it is fetching more data.
 This is expected, and you can apply a label to the PR you have created to instruct the tests to ignore this result, the tag is `--assert-time-increase-percentage -1`

 Examine the output of the checks to ensure everything looks green, if it is, you can go head and merge the PR and then clean up your development Environment as before.

+Now if you generate more data on your `main` Environment and examine your Grafana dashboard, you should see that the `Server` filter is now available and working as expected.